ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ```

 >**Info:** The path of this service is defined as `/covid19`.
 If you want to host the service on the
-root, you can remove the path as the follows:
+root, you can remove the path as follows.

 ```ballerina
 import ballerina/graphql;